 Peer-to-Peer (P2P) insurance is just one of a range of collaborative consumption products currently revolutionising the financial industry.
-This guide looks at what it is, how it works, who benefits and why Australia is one of the few countries that hasn’t yet embraced it.
+This guide looks at what it is, how it works, who benefits and why Australia is one of the few countries that hasn’t yet fully embraced it.

 - How it works.
 P2P insurance is the latest form of social collaboration where, instead of loans or investments, the product being shared is insurance.
 In its simplest form it’s a group of like-minded individuals (often friends, family or work colleagues) who pool their money together to share risk, instead of paying a traditional insurer to take on their risk individually.